Bo Rothstein

 Bo Abraham Mendel Rothstein (born 12 June 1954) is a Swedish political scientist.
-He is a former Professor of Government and Public Policy at University of Oxford's Blavatnik School of Government.
+He currently holds the August Röhss Chair in Political Science at the University of Gothenburg, and is a former professor of Government and Public Policy at the University of Oxford.

 Rothstein is a contributor to Swedish public debate about politics and academic freedom.
 He has been especially critical of what he perceives as politicized research at some universities in Sweden.
 In 2003, he received the Swedish Association of University Teachers' prize for academic freedom.
 Rothstein received the prize for having "in the public debate argued for the importance of independent university teaching and research".

 Rothstein is a critic of postmodernism and identity politics.

-Life
+Early life

-Bo Rothstein was born in Malmö, Sweden, to an Austrian-born Jewish father who fled from Germany to Sweden in 1939.
-Rothstein's paternal grandparents (Rosa and Samuel R.) were murdered by the Germans in Chełmno in 1942.
-His maternal grandparents came to Sweden around 1910 from Ukraine and Lithuania.
+Bo Abraham Mendel Rothstein was born in Malmö on 12 June 1954.
+His maternal grandparents arrived in Sweden from Lithuania and Ukraine around 1910, while his father was an Austrian-Jewish man who fled to Sweden to escape the Nazis in 1939.
+His paternal grandparents were murdered by the Nazis at the Chełmno extermination camp in 1942.
+He received his Ph.D. in political science from Lund University in 1986.

-Rothstein received his Ph.D. in political science from Lund University in 1986.
-Between 1986 and 1995 he was assistant and in 1992 became associate professor at the Department of Government at Uppsala University.
-He joined the University of Oxford in January 2016, where he was also given the title of Professorial Fellow of Nuffield College, Oxford.
-He was a professor at University of Gothenburg from 1995 to 2015.
-He has been a visiting scholar at the Russell Sage Foundation, Cornell University, Harvard University, Collegium Budapest Center for Advanced Study, the Swedish Center for Advanced Study in the Social Sciences, the Australian National University, Stanford University and at the University of Washington in Seattle.
-In 2006 he served as Visiting Professor at Harvard University.
+Career

-In 2004, he was awarded a six years research grant for "long term support to leading scholars" from the Swedish Research Council.
-In 2009 he received a similar five year grant from the Knut and Alice Wallenberg Foundation, the largest private research fund in Sweden.
-Together with Professor Sören Holmberg, he is in charge of the Quality of Government Institute at University of Gothenburg.
+Between 1986 and 1995, Rothstein was an assistant professor at the Department of Government at Uppsala University.
+In 1992, he became an associate professor there.
+In 2004, he was awarded a six-year research grant for "long term support to leading scholars" from the Swedish Research Council.
+In 2009, he received a five-year grant from the Knut and Alice Wallenberg Foundation, the largest private research fund in Sweden.
 His current research interests are comparative quality of government institutions, social capital, and political corruption.
-Since 2011, he is a member of the Swedish Government's Advisory Board for Research Policy.
+In 2006, he served as a visiting professor at Harvard University.
+He then taught as a professor at the University of Gothenburg from 1995 to 2015.
+Together with Sören Holmberg, he is in charge of the Quality of Government Institute at University of Gothenburg.
+Since 2011, he is a member of the Swedish Government's advisory board for Research Policy.

+In January 2016, Rothstein moved to England and joined the University of Oxford, where he was also given the title of Professorial Fellow of Nuffield College, Oxford.
+He has been a visiting scholar at the Russell Sage Foundation, Cornell University, Harvard University, Collegium Budapest Center for Advanced Study, the Swedish Center for Advanced Study in the Social Sciences, the Australian National University, Stanford University, and the University of Washington.